 Later, Paul wrote to Timothy and Titus with the following instructions:

-Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth.
+Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.

-Titus 2:7-8 (NIV)
+Titus 2:7-8 (NASB)

 Timothy and Titus were urged to handle the Scriptures correctly.
 They were urged to have integrity in teaching.
 There is no idea here that the leaders were permitted to get good things done at the expense of mishandling or distorting Scripture.
 Doing so would compromise their credibility, ultimately damaging the cause of the Gospel itself with shame and condemnation.